| Makin' it Home...

 to hit the back of that truck.
 It is going to do damage, and most likely,

+someone will get hurt.
 Another cause of major problems for these truck drivers is people passing them

 on the right.
 I cannot count the number of times I have seen a truck sitting at